John Hoskins (officer): Later service

 Hoskins returned again to Quonset by April 1954, this time as Commander Fleet Air and served until retired in 1957.
 During his command at Quonset, Hoskins chaired the board of inquiry into the May 26, 1954 disaster on the USS Bennington (CV-20).

 In 1955 Republic Pictures released The Eternal Sea, a biopic taken from Hoskins's life and written by Allen Rivkin after a story by William Wister Haines.
 The film featured Sterling Hayden as Hoskins, Alexis Smith as his wife Sue, Dean Jagger as his friend Thomas Semple, Hayden Rorke as William Buracker and Virginia Grey as Dorothy Buracker.
 The New York Times noted John H. Auer's "deceptively simple direction".
 The reviewer especially praised "... some of the best and most unobtrusive photography of aircraft carrier scenes ever made".

 Upon retirement, Hoskins was promoted to vice admiral.
 He later served for five years as director of the Office of Declassification Policy in the Department of Defense, managing the activity of declassifying formerly classified materials for public release.

-Hoskins suffered a heart attack and died at his home in Falls Church, Virginia, on March 30, 1964.
+Hoskins had a heart attack and died at his home in Falls Church, Virginia, on March 30, 1964.
 His funeral was held at the chapel at Fort Myer and he was buried with full military honors at Arlington National Cemetery.
 Hoskins and his wife Sue (née Waters) had two sons and one daughter.